teateatea/heartbreaker/A/B/C/Rules/Healing and Death.md

 ### Death
 A character or monster reduced to 0 hit points or less is killed.

+##### Beginner's Luck
-Player Characters who are reduced to 0 hit points must immediately **save vs Death.**
+New Player Characters who are reduced to 0 hit points must immediately **save vs Death.**
 - On a **success**, they are instead reduced to 1 HP.
-- On a **failure**, they mark off one Death Save *(at the top of their Character Sheet)*, and must immediately **save vs Death** again.
-If they have already marked off three failed Death Saves, they are killed.
+- On a **failure**, they mark off one Beginner's Luck *(at the top of their Character Sheet)*, and must immediately **save vs Death** again.
+If they have already marked off three failed Beginner's Lucks, they are killed.

+At the end of a new PC's first session, mark off one point of Beginner's Luck if it hasn't been used already.
+Repeat this at the end of that PC's second and third session as well.
+They should start their fourth session with zero points of Beginner's Luck.

 ___
 ### Destruction of Items